jeff-wise/haskell-starter-kit-blog/README.md

 ## Goals

+The code and this tutorial are written with a set of goals in mind.
+The primary goal is to instruct.
+We want to demonstrate what it takes to build a simple web application using Haskell.
+As we go through the code and the tasks involved, there will be a recurring focus on understanding software engineering through the particular trade-offs that Haskell makes as a pure, strongly-typed functional programming language.
+We are not just interested in *how* to build a web application, but *why* we should do it with these particular tools and processes.
+Too often programming tutorials focus on the construction and not the engineering.
+We will place equal emphasis on both.

+There are many, many ways to build a blog with Haskell.
+We've done so in a way that facilitates teaching and discussion.
-Before we jump in, let's take a look at the project's goals.
-The source code and this tutorial are written with the goals in mind, so it will be helpful to understand what we're trying to achieve.
-For example, some of the source code could be written more concisely, but that won't help illuminate Haskell's coding style, and playing code golf won't help promote a language with a reputation for being hard to understand.
-Likewise, we could have chosen simpler libraries, but we wanted to showcase what Haskell can do differently and better than other languages, as well as generate some useful discussion and insight on software engineering in general.
+For example, some of the source code could be written more concisely, but that won't help explain Haskell's coding style, and playing code golf won't help promote a language with a reputation for being hard to understand.
+Likewise, we could have used less complex libraries, but we wanted to showcase what Haskell can do differently and better than other languages, as well as generate some useful discussion and insight on software engineering in general.